 I was carrying around a little secret.
 We went to a friends wedding in Mexico.
 Brad and I slow danced , and we decided we'd tell our parents when we got home.
 I fixated on my due date, and let myself dream of our growing baby.

 Our last night away I started bleeding.
-Naturally I began googling.
+Naturally I got on Google searching for answers.
 On the flights home I hunched over in pain, and found myself rushing to the tiny airplane restroom every 20 minutes.
 We were already scheduled for an ultrasound the following day so my Dr said to hang tight, and he'd see me in the morning.

 I stayed up all night praying that things would work out.